themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 {>>Put in a tutorial for setting up mail forward from gmail<<}
 {>>Insert instructions for using a custom domain with Fastmail<<}

+A "Personality" in Fastmail is like a virtual "from" address.
+This allows a user to send email through an external mail server right from within the Fastmail service.
+Combine a personality for sending messages with mail forwarding from a different email account and no one will be any the wiser that you manage all of your email from one Fastmail account.

+Here's a simple example using my preferred web hosting provider [Webfaction](https://www.webfaction.com/?affiliate=macdrifter).
+Login to Fastmail and go to the settings and then "Accounts".
+Switch to the "Advanced" option.
+From here, you can create a new personality.
+Provide the "from" address you want to use for the personality.
+If you are using  an external server, then you'll need the SMTP connection details.
+For Webfaction it looks something like this:

+{{ theme:partial src="image" title="" caption="Advanced Personality Connection" show="{{ number }}" file="Screen Shot 20140901_090844.jpg" }}

+Fastmail can now send mail as the external sender by choosing it from a drop down when composing new messages or replying.
+The recipient will not easily detect (if they care to) that the original message was sent from Fastmail.

+If you want to fake it, you can avoid the SMTP connection stuff and just have Fastmail assign a different sender address to the header.
+To anyone just using a dumb email client, it will likely look as if the message came from another account.
+However, digging just below the surface will reveal the Fastmail address as the origin of the message.

+There are a couple different options for receiving messages from an external email through Fastmail.
+The easiest option is to setup mail forwarding from the old email account.
+For iCloud, login to the iCloud web mail and open the preferences (gear icon in the lower left).
+Add your Fastmail email address for the forwarding service.
+I prefer to keep all of the mail in iCloud and do nothing with it other than forward.
+I no longer use iCloud mail at all.

+{{ theme:partial src="image" title="" caption="iCloud Mail Forwarding" show="{{ number }}" file="Screen Shot 20140901_093408.jpg" }}

+### Stupid Address Tricks ###

+Fastmail has great spam filtering but sometimes spam comes from companies that we have legitimate associations with.
+In those cases no automatic spam filtering will be effective.
+That's why I give out unique addresses to everyone that requires it.
+Fastmail adopts the long standing Gmail option of plus addressing.
+Append a plus and some other word to your primary email address.
+It's a very subtle way to mask your main email address.
+For example, gabe+verizon@technicaldifficulties.us is still sent to gabe@technicaldifficulties.us but now I know Verizon is the source of the spam.
+But even better than that, I can easily trash all mail sent to that address with a server side mail rule and never be bothered by their garbage again.

 {>>GABE ::: Tutorial for using aliasing and subdomain addressing and personalities<<}

 > {{ theme:partial src="aside-header" voice="gabe" text="Keyboard Shortcuts or GTFO" }}